CRC1415/nomad-docs/docs/tutorial/upload_publish_api.md

 <!-- markdownlint-disable MD013 -->
 <!-- Disabled MD013: long lines are needed in this tutorial -->

-# Upload and publish using NOMAD API
+# Upload and publish data using the NOMAD API

-In this tutorial, you will learn to interact with the NOMAD API using Python and the [`nomad-utility-workflows`](https://pypi.org/project/nomad-utility-workflows/){:target="_blank" rel="noopener"} package.
-You will perform, programmatically, many of the tasks you might otherwise do in the NOMAD GUI: authenticate with your NOMAD account, create uploads from example ZIP files (miscellaneous files, DFT computations, and experimental XPS data), inspect the processing status and entries of those uploads, edit upload and entry metadata, group uploads into datasets, share them with selected users, set embargo periods, and finally publish your uploads on the NOMAD test deployment.
+In this tutorial, we interact with the NOMAD API using Python and the [`nomad-utility-workflows`](https://fairmat-nfdi.github.io/nomad-utility-workflows/){:target="_blank" rel="noopener"} package, to programmatically perform the full data upload and publishing workflow.
+We work with example data files to inspect generated entries, modify metadata, organize entries into datasets, and publish the results on the NOMAD test deployment.
+By the end of the tutorial, we will have reproduced the core upload and publishing workflows available in the NOMAD GUI.

+---

+## What you will learn

+In this tutorial, you will learn how to:

+1. Authenticate with the NOMAD API using Python
+2. Upload raw research data to NOMAD and create uploads programmatically
+3. Retrieve uploads and entries and inspect or edit their metadata
+4. Group entries into datasets for curation and organization
+5. Share uploads with collaborators and manage access permissions
+6. Publish uploads on the NOMAD test deployment

 ---